 Paris is glamorous yet colorless, stylish but reserved, busy but muted, and Mumbai is exotic and colorful, conforming yet unique, friendly and frenetic.

-They could not be more different, but I enjoyed both.
+They could not be more different, but I enjoyed each immensely and I’d travel from Paris to Mumbai again in a heartbeat.